cpolzer/jQDrawBootstrapGrid/README.md

 ===================

 A simple jQuery plugin that draws grid columns to a twitter bootstrap layout.

-Note: By default automatically add a "show/hide grid" button and start in hidden mode.
+Note: By default it automatically adds a "show/hide grid" button and start in hidden mode.

 Requirements
 ------------